 What Is A Guitar Effects Pedal?

-A guitar effects pedal is an audio effects unit that either produces some sort of effect in the guitar signal; routes the guitar signal to a determined signal path, or tests the signal to give us information.
+A guitar effects pedal is an audio effects unit that either produces an effect in the guitar signal, routes the guitar signal to a determined signal path, or tests the signal to give us information.